Skip to content

 Lolith Blue Violet:

-According to an investigation, the iolite, also known as cordierite, is said to have been used for navigation in the Viking Age, even when the sky was overcast, due to its ability to make polarized light visible.
+According to an investigation, iolite, also known as cordierite, is said to have been used for navigation in the Viking Age, even when the sky was overcast, due to its ability to make polarized light visible.
 This so-called sun stone is known from legendary traditions.

 The predominant color of iolite is deep blue to blue-violet.